Learn

 We knew college was always an option; the key was finding the right academic and social fit.
 He decided on a small liberal arts college that was academically exceptional and attracted introverted students.
 He thrived there because he was in his element.
 The school was small enough so professors knew his name and invited him to participate in research and to become a departmental tutor.
 He made really strong friendships for the first time in his life.

 When it was time to apply to graduate school, doors really opened.
-He’s in his third year now at a very well-known school, and the opportunities continue to open up.
+He’s in his third year at a well-known school, and the opportunities continue to open up.
 He had papers accepted to two conferences this year and was invited to speak at a third.

 Academic Success

 The undergraduate school was a strong fit because it was a school that meets financial need, and we were a single-family income.
-We would have aimed for a high merit school if it were the other way around.
+We would have aimed for a high-merit school if it were the other way around.
 He had fantastic stats but not all the bells and whistles.
 His essay leaned toward social justice, and I think the colleges that accepted him appreciated that.
-We were able to cash-flow because of the fantastic financial aid.
+We were able to cash flow because of the fantastic financial aid.
 Graduate school is free, plus a stipend.
 My son received his bachelor’s degree in math and is now getting his doctorate in statistics.

 Bottom Line